-But the process of economic development has seen ever more distant connections generated between these imaginary nodes as the post war order matured.
+But the process of economic development has seen ever more distant connections generated between these imaginary nodes.
 Now a Finnish furniture designer is more likely to use Italian designed components fabricated in China with contracts under UK law, than local Finnish ones.
 The growth of these inter-dependencies has caused what the mathematical biologist Stuart Kauffman calls a complexity catastrophe.
 As the connections within any biological or economic network grow, the densely connected networks becomes less adaptable but more capable.
 In the language of Network Theory the degrees of freedom fall as degrees of possibility rise.

 Degrees of freedom

-There has been a quiet assumption by both left and right that globalisation’s losers would lie down and die in silent awe at the project’s successes.
-This has proved wrong.
+There has been a quiet assumption by both left and right that globalisation’s losers would lie down and die in silent awe.
+This has been proved wrong.
 We should not dismiss the populists as ignorant reactionaries.
-In a democracy we have to deal with the electorate as it is and not as we wish it to be.
+In a democracy we have to deal with the electorate as it is, and not as we wish it to be.
 The growth of populism is telling us something important.
 It is essential to recognise the trade offs inherent to economic development.